Usage-based billing becomes necessary when subscriptions stop matching how customers consume your product.

 Orb is often chosen when billing disputes, backfills, or pricing experiments directly affect renewals and trust.

-You keep product enforcement separate, while Orb focuses on billing accuracy, transparency, and revenue recognition readiness.
+You keep entitlement enforcement separate, while Orb focuses on billing accuracy, transparency, and revenue recognition readiness.

-• Flexible price modeling – Define complex pricing rules, volume tiers, and customer-specific rates without code rewrites.
+Flexible price modeling: Apply complex pricing rules, volume discounts, and customer-specific pricing.

-• Customer visibility tools – Provide dashboards, alerts, and spend tracking to support transparent usage billing.
+Customer visibility tools: Provide dashboards, alerts, and pricing calculators to support transparent usage billing.

 Source: getlago.com